goldmanager/goldmanager-/README.md

 - backend/ Contains the backend, implemented in Spring-Boot.
 - frontend/ Contains the frontend implemented in Vue3.
 # Docker
-You can build the application as one Docker image by using the Dockerfile in the root directory.
+You can build the application as Docker image by using the Dockerfile in the root directory.